kiranvad/kiranvad2.github.io/index.md

 I am a postdoc scholar in the [Department of Chemical Enginerring](https://www.cheme.washington.edu/) at the University of Washington, Seattle.

-I am also an affilitate at the [eScience Institute](https://escience.washington.edu/) as a *UW Data Science Postdoctoral Fellow* and Co-chair the weekly postdo seminar series at the eScience.
+I am also an affilitate at the [eScience Institute](https://escience.washington.edu/) as a *UW Data Science Postdoctoral Fellow* and Co-chair the weekly postdoc seminar series at the eScience.

 I am working at the interface of Machine learning and Material Sciences with special focus on the relaization of autnoumous material discovery and design.